terraform-ibm-modules/terraform-ibm-account-infrastructure-base/docs/account-settings-configuration.md

 ---

-For a high‑level overview, see the [Cloud automation for Key Protect README](https://github.com/terraform-ibm-modules/terraform-ibm-account-infrastructure-base/tree/main/docs/about.md)
+For a high‑level overview, see the [Cloud automation for Account Configuration README](https://github.com/terraform-ibm-modules/terraform-ibm-account-infrastructure-base/tree/main/docs/about.md)